spapas/spapas.github.io/content/wagtail-tutorial.md

 page -- congratulations !

-Before going to the /admin and actually see what editing your site with Wagtail looks like you need to install [less] and [coffee-script].
-These are [node.js] packages so to install them you have to install node.js and [npm] and then do an ``npm install less -g`` and an ``npm install coffee-script -g``.
-In Unix you will then have the ``lessc`` and ``coffee`` executables in your path.
-In Windows, the lessc.cmd and coffee.cmd executables have to be created in the path ``c:\Users\user\AppData\Roaming\npm``.

-where username is the name of the user under which you installed ``less`` and ``coffee-script``.

-In any case, after successfully installing less and coffee-script you will be able to navigate to http://127.0.0.1:8000/admin and from there, login to Wagtail admin with the superuser you created earlier.
-If you are able to login to the /admin then you are ready to start developing with Wagtail.
+The homepage is rather simple (for now!) but you may already navigate to http://127.0.0.1:8000/admin and from there, login to Wagtail admin with the superuser you created earlier.
+Now you may start experiencing Wagtail !

 ![Wagtail admin index]({filename}images/wagtail-index.png)